SamueleD98/final_assignment/README.md

 The code implements the following algorithm:
 <pre>
 <b>while</b> the program is running
- input user choice
- send commands to cancel previous commands !!!!!!!!!!!
+ send commands to cancel previous commands
  <b>switch</b> user choice
   <b>case</b> '1'
    input coordinates the robot should autonomously reach